pachānahu

 patit

-apostate/fallen, who has strayed from religious principles; fallen from righteous/moral conduct or trapped in vices, sinner.
+apostates/fallen ones, those who have strayed from religious principles; fallen from righteous/moral conduct or trapped in vices, sinners.

 Etymology: Garhwali/Braj - patit (fallen, fallen from conduct, ethics or dharam/righteousness; mean/lowly, sinner); Pali - patit; Sanskrit - patitah (पतित: - fallen/dropped/descended).